AlbertoV5/stoicOSC/README.md

-# stoicOSC

-STOIC: TouchOSC Reaper/Realearn Template
+# STOIC: TouchOSC Reaper/Realearn Template

 STOIC is almost an anagram of TOSC, you can chose what the I means.